-Many electronic locks bring a combination key system that allows users to use a normal key if they fail to remember their code or card key.
+Many electronic locks bring a combination key system that allows users to use a regular key if they fail to remember their code or card key.
 Plus, these locks bring batteries that will usually last at least a year or more.

 Some electronic locks can work remotely, so you can open or lock the door using a smartphone or computer when you are far away from home.